Ham and Bean Soup: The Best We've Ever Had! | The Woks of Life

 Keep the soaking water, and add 4 cups of low-sodium chicken broth, along with 2 large smoked ham hocks (she gets hers from a specialty German butcher shop), and the large bay leaves.
 Cook for another hour.

 After an hour, release the pressure, and carefully open the lid (safety first!).
 Then add the fresh garlic, onion, celery, carrots, dried thyme, garlic powder, onion powder, white and black peppers, and 1-2 tablespoons chicken bouillon (to taste), and fresh parsley (she likes to also add an extra 1 tablespoon dried parsley).
+Cook for another hour.
+The soup should be very thick.
+Fish out any ham bones, and chop up any large pieces of meat and skin (keeping the skin is optional but very much recommended) that don’t break down during the cooking process before serving.

 Ham and Bean Soup